 Helping Friends: Helpful Hints for Persons Living with Myotonic Muscular Dystrophy, published by The Myotonic Dystrophy Assistance and Awareness Support Group (MDAASG).
 A helpful guide by a Los Angelesbased group for families dealing with DM.
-The guide is downloadable from the MDF website: www.myotonic.org.

 MEDICAL JOURNALS

 PubMed

 PubMed is a searchable database of published scientific research articles maintained by the National Library of Medicine.
 This site is designed for researchers and clinicians and contains journal articles about research in myotonic dystrophy.
 View their online tutorials on the use of the site.
 Visitors can search terms such as myotonic dystrophy, Steinert's disease, proximal myotonic myopathy, and PROMM to find articles about research into myotonic dystrophy. www.ncbi.nlm.nih.gov/pubmed